-Delivering high-performance and bug-free applications / systems / software has become a criticality due to the intensified competition level in the Information Technology (IT) development arena.
-In such a scenario, functional testing enables stakeholders and software development companies to deliver a product with fewer or no issues.
+Delivering high-performance and bug-free applications/systems/software has become a criticality due to the intensified competition level in the Information Technology (IT) development arena.
+In such a scenario, functional testing enables stakeholders and software development services to deliver a product with fewer or no issues.
 This process of software testing simulates the actual system usage without making any system structure assumption, thereby, helping one achieve the desired output.

 The black box testing technique is the most reliable one for functional testing.
 In this, the tester does not have knowledge about the system’s internal logic.
 This type of testing is performed at the system and acceptance testing levels and the steps include:

-Automating the process of functional testing is extremely important for immediate implementation.
+Automating the process of software functional testing is extremely important for immediate implementation.
 On the other hand, one should also note that automating the process does not guarantee the software’s functionality.
-Hence, a practice which can utilize the capabilities of the functionality testing process to its hilt should be devised.
+Hence, a practice that can utilize the capabilities of the functional testing process to its hilt should be devised.